WinterAxis/ESV-MD-Bible/The_Bible_esv/1_Genesis/Gen_30.md

 but for the feebler of the flock he would not lay them there.
 So the feebler would be Laban's, and the stronger Jacob's.

 ###### 43
-Thus the man increased greatly and had large flocks, female servants and male servants, and camels and donkeys. ## About ## Help ## Our Network ## Social ## Preferences By submitting your email address, you understand that you will receive email communications from Bible Gateway, a division of The Zondervan Corporation, 3900 Sparks Drive SE, Grand Rapids, MI 49546 USA, including commercial communications and messages from partners of Bible Gateway.
-You may unsubscribe from Bible Gateway&rsquo;s emails at any time.
-If you have any questions, please review our [Privacy Policy] or email us at [privacy@biblegateway.com]. ## Preferences
+Thus the man increased greatly and had large flocks, female servants and male servants, and camels and donkeys.

 ***